-Just a few of Celiac disorder symptoms are:
+Just a few of the symptoms Celiac disorder symptoms are:

 Because of these and other symptoms, many people opt to eat a gluten-free diet.

-Glutamine is a popular amino acid and because glutamine sounds like gluten, some athletes and health conscious individuals who are gluten-sensitive wonder if they can use glutamine supplements.
+Glutamine is a popular amino acid.
+Because glutamine sounds like gluten, some athletes and health-conscious individuals who are gluten-sensitive wonder if they can use this amino acid as a supplement.

 I want to make the distinction between the amino acid L glutamine and glutamine peptides.
-In theory glutamine peptides (small glutamine proteins) may elicit celiac symptoms if you are gluten sensitive, if the peptides are derived from wheat or other gluten containing foods.
-The amino acid, L glutamine, however, should not have the same effect.
-This is good to remember if you use a protein supplement that contains glutamine.
+In theory, glutamine peptides (small chains of glutamine proteins) may elicit celiac symptoms if you are gluten sensitive if the peptides are derived from wheat or other gluten-containing foods.

 Can Glutamine Help Celiac?

-Some people with Celiac disease have said that glutamine helps reduce some of the symptoms while others say that they are sensitive to glutamine.
-According to Marjorie Geisner, RD, while in theory, glutamine may help some people, “when in doubt, leave it out”.
+Some people with Celiac disease have said that glutamine helps reduce some symptoms, while others say they are sensitive to the amino acid.
+According to Marjorie Geisner, RD, while in theory, glutamine may help some people, “when in doubt, leave it out.”

 Remember that glutamine is a non-essential amino acid.
 You and I make this stuff!
-Yes, under some circumstances, glutamine may help bolster the immune systems of those engaged in hard-core exercise, most people do not workout enough to benefit from glutamine supplements.
+Yes, under some circumstances, the amino acid may help bolster the immune systems of those engaged in hard-core exercise, most people do not work out enough to benefit from glutamine supplements.